 LED Mini Light Bars

 Due to their smaller size, LED mini light bars are typically a lot cheaper but they don’t sacrifice features for the sake of portability.
-They do, however, sacrifice power as they simply can't hold as many bright LEDs.
+They do, however, sacrifice power as they simply can't hold as many bright LEDs, that is why you usually will not see them as a police car light bar.
 A great example is comparing the Mirage 12 TIR LED Mini Light Bar with the larger Mirage 40 TIR Full Size LED Light Bar.
 As the numbers in the names suggest, there is a stark difference in the number of LEDs in each light bar which ultimately affects the brightness and range.
 If you’re looking for pure power and brightness, then it’s obvious that you should pick a full size LED light bar with permanent mounts.

 But what if you’re not looking for power?
 What if you’re after features and portability?
 In that case, smaller LED mini light bars can be a fantastic choice.
 This is excellent if your vehicle is often used for personal purposes in addition to being an emergency vehicle.
 In the case of the Mirage 12 and Mirage 40, both emergency vehicle lights offer the same features, such as a LED strobe light function and complete waterproofing.
 So in terms of features, you’re not missing much.